decretist/Dissertation/Chapter2/chapter2o.md

 business, and sacraments: "*primam ministeriis, secundam negotiis, tertiam ecclesiasticis deputat sacramentis.*"[^2o1]

 The first part consists of 101 distinctions.

+The first part was originally written as a collection of treatises (*tractatus*) but is divided into 101 distinctions in the vulgate *Decretum*.

+Groups of distinctions form treatises within the work: the first twenty distinctions, for example, form a treatise on laws (*tractatus de legibus*) that explores the sources of law.
+Other topics covered include ecclesiastical hierarchy and clerical discipline.

+The first treatise, on laws (*tractatus de legibus*), explores the sources of law, and corresponds to the first twenty distinctions.
+The second treatise, on the ecclesiastical hierarchy and clerical discipline and referred to by Gratian as *tractatus ordinanrorum*

 The division of Part I into distinctions is traditionally thought to have been made by Paucapalea (fl.
 1140s) rather than by Gratian.
-The division seems to have taken some time to reach its final form: Pennington has pointed out that there were 99-distinction versions of the first recension,[@pennington_biography_2018, 366] and Rufinus writing in the mid-1160s presumably about the second recension describes Part I as "having been completed in one hundred distinctions."[@somerville_prefaces_1998, 193] Groups of distinctions form treatises within the work: the first twenty distinctions, for example, form a treatise on laws (*tractatus de legibus*) that explores the sources of law.
-Other topics covered include ecclesiastical hierarchy and clerical discipline.
+The division seems to have taken some time to reach its final form:
+Pennington has pointed out that there were 99-distinction versions of the first recension,[@pennington_biography_2018, 366] and Rufinus writing in the mid-1160s presumably about the second recension describes Part I as "having been completed in one hundred distinctions."[@somerville_prefaces_1998, 193]

 The second part consists of 36 cases, which are further subdivided into 168 questions.
 Four of the questions, C.11 q.2, C.17 q.3, C.22
-q.3, and C.29 q.1 are empty, meaning that they contain no chapters.[^tmp1] C.33 q.3, encapsulates a treatise on penance (*de Penitentia*, abbreviated *de Pen.*) *De Penitentia* is structurally similar to Part I, and is divided into seven distinctions.
+q.3, and C.29 q.1 are empty, meaning that they contain no chapters.[^a]
+C.33 q.3, encapsulates a treatise on penance (*de Penitentia*, abbreviated *de Pen.*) *De Penitentia* is structurally similar to Part I, and is divided into seven distinctions.[^b]

 The third part of the *Decretum* is a treatise on sacraments (*de Consecratione*, abbreviated *de Cons.*) divided into five